astorguy/learn_ngspice/README.md

 # Learn Ngspice with Python
 ## Why Ngspice?
 ### Spice is the standard for analog simulation
-Since 1972, analog simulation of electrical circuits has been dominated by Spice simulation.
+Since 1972, analog simulation of electrical circuits has been dominated by Spice.
 Several commercial programs in wide use today have been spawned from original Spice ([HSPICE](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primesim-hspice.html), [Spectre](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/circuit-simulation/spectre-x-simulator.html), [QSPICE](https://www.qorvo.com/design-hub/design-tools/interactive/qspice)).

 [Ngspice](https://ngspice.sourceforge.io/) is the only FOSS (Free and Open-Source Software) version available today.
 Understanding Ngspice gives you a fundemental understanding of Spice-level circuit simulation.
 Further, using Ngspice with Python gives you an endless set of tools enabling optimization, statistical analysis, and other advanced tools for thorough analysis of your circuit design.